- The Different Ways Your Cat May Be Acting Like It Sees Something

 Depending on the circumstances, a cat may be in a stressful or unpleasant environment that you can assist them with, or they may have a neurological illness that requires professional treatment.

-Cats get used to their environments and do not like changes, so a minor shift in what they consider a secure setting can cause them to panic.
+Cats become accustomed to their surroundings and dislike change.
+Therefore a minor shift in what they consider a secure setting causes them to panic.
 Consider the following if a cat is suddenly paranoid:

 - Has something been purchased (item, piece of furniture, etc.) that makes a cat uneasy?